 - 2 tablespoon Greek Yogurt thick

-- 2 tablespoon Ginger Garlic Paste or skip it
+- 2 tablespoon Ginger Garlic Paste or 1 inch ginger finely grated + 3 cloves of minced garlic

-- ½ tablespoon Cayenne Pepper or Red Chili Powder you can reduce the quantity if you don't want it to be too spicy.
+- ½ teaspoon Cayenne Pepper or Red Chili Powder you can reduce the quantity if you don't want it to be too spicy.

-- 2 tablespoon Olive Oil to fry the chicken
+- 2 tablespoon any neutral Oil to fry the chicken

 - 1 can Diced Tomatoes or 2 medium sized tomatoes chopped